Continuing Education Activity

 End of Bed Skeletal Traction

 Traction provides the patient with pain control and assists the surgeon with maintaining anatomic length.
 The strong thigh muscles immediately contract upon injury, causing shortening of the femur.
 After radiographic assessment of the knee joint, a traction pin may be placed in the distal femur or the proximal tibia under local anesthesia.
 For femoral traction, a 4 mm Steinman pin is inserted two fingerbreadths above the superior border of the patella to ensure that it is extra-articular.
 It is placed in the anterior third of the femur to allow passage of the nail in the event sterile traction is required intra-operatively.
 For tibial traction, the pin is inserted three fingerbreadths distal to the superior aspect of the tibial tubercle.
 Some have argued against tibial traction due to ligamentous strain and the reported incidence of concurrent ligamentous injury with diaphyseal femur fractures.
 Most often, the pin is simply placed to avoid the zone of injury.
-Twelve pounds of traction is applied in a longitudinal fashion and can be adjusted based on the patient’s weight and muscular tone.
+Twelve pounds (five kilograms) of traction is applied in a longitudinal fashion and can be adjusted based on the patient’s weight and muscular tone.
 Relief is noted by the patient after the thigh muscle fatigue.

 External fixation may be required in the setting of damage control orthopedics.
 If the patient is hemodynamically unstable and is taken to the operating room for another procedure, it may be prudent to proceed with external fixation.
 External stabilization also may be indicated in the setting of vascular repair.
 Schanz pins are inserted proximally and distally to the fracture and traction is applied to approximate length, alignment, and rotation.
 Some constructs may require the surgeon to span the knee.
 Studies have shown an approximate 10% infection rate of external fixator pins.
 Patients with multiple injuries are transitioned to definitive fixation when stable.